fukubukuro/todo/README.txt

 to run the unit tests, must be installed globally:
   $ npm install -g mocha

+To set up the database:
+  mysql> create database todo_list;
+  mysql> use todo_list;
+  mysql> source schema.sql;

 To run the web service:
   $ node todo.js

 To run the unit tests:
   $ mocha

-To set up the database:
-  mysql> create database todo_list;
-  mysql> use todo_list;
-  mysql> source schema.sql;

-The unit tests will also set up the database with the added bonus of creating a few records of sample data.
+The unit tests will also create a few records of sample data.